robertu94/robertu94.github.io/content/guides/dependencies.markdown

 For more information consult [cppreference.com](https://cppreference.com) C++ is divided into language and library features.
 Generally Language features are implemented before library features.
-While Clang originally led for compliance, increassingly GCC is getting newer features sooner.
+While Clang originally led for compliance, increasingly GCC is getting newer features sooner.

 ### C++14